ShwethaSelma/simpleCudaGraphs/guided_simpleCudaGraphs_SYCLmigration/README.md

 | Property                  | Description
 |:---                       |:---
-| What you will learn       | How to begin migrating CUDA to SYCL
+| What you will learn       | Migrate and Map of SYCL Taskflow equivalent of CUDA Graph API's
 | Time to complete          | 15 minutes

 ## Purpose